Factorization homology of enriched $\infty$-categories: Introduction

 and the right-laxness determines the categorical structure maps; for instance, restricting to the indicated morphisms in $\bDelta^\op$, this specifies the diagram

 in which the upper square selects the composition maps

 while the lower square selects the unit maps

 And now appears \bit{categorified factorization homology}.
-Namely, we can take the factorization homology \textit{of category objects} in $\Cat$: this follows exactly the same prescription given above, only there is now an \textit{$\infty$-category} (instead of just an $\infty$-groupoid) of objects with which to label the vertices of the disk-refinement.
-In particular, over a disk-stratified 1-manifold $R \in \M$, this is easy to describe since $R \in \D(M)$ is a terminal object, and it is made easier still because $\Cat$ is \textit{cartesian} symmetric monoidal.
+Namely, we can take the factorization homology \textit{of category-objects} in $\Cat$: this follows exactly the same prescription given above, only there is now an \textit{$\infty$-category} (instead of just an $\infty$-groupoid) of objects with which to label the vertices of the disk-refinement.
+In particular, over a disk-stratified stratified space $D \in \M$, this is easy to describe since $D \in \D(D)$ is a final object, and it is made easier still because $\Cat$ is \textit{cartesian} symmetric monoidal.
 Namely, the $\infty$-category

-is just a limit of copies of $\cY_{|[0]^\circ}$ and $\cY_{|[1]^\circ}$: one copy of $\cY_{|[0]^\circ}$ for each vertex, one copy of $\cY_{|[1]^\circ}$ for each edge, and with structure maps $s = \delta_1$ and $t = \delta_0$ determined by the incidence data of the directed graph $R$.
+is just a limit of copies of $\cY_{|[0]^\circ}$ and $\cY_{|[1]^\circ}$: one copy of $\cY_{|[0]^\circ}$ for each vertex, one copy of $\cY_{|[1]^\circ}$ for each edge, and with structure maps $s = \delta_1$ and $t = \delta_0$ determined by the incidence data of the directed graph $D$.